Incorrect sample classification in "Electron localization induced by intrinsic anion disorder in a transition metal oxynitride": Conclusions

-Thus an unusual question suggests itself: to which extent is the narrative that the scaling theory of localization \cite{Abrahams.etal.1979} qualitatively correctly describes the MIT of various three-dimensional disordered systems a result of confirmation bias?
-Serious doubts about this theory have been on the table at least since the surprising identification of a metallic phase in two-dimensional disordered systems \cite{Kravchenko.etal.1994,Kravchenko.Sarachik.2004} already almost three decades ago.
-They arise from the existence of such a phase being ruled out by the scaling theory of localization \cite{Abrahams.etal.1979}.
+Thus an unusual question suggests itself: to what extent is the narrative that the scaling theory of localization \cite{Abrahams.etal.1979} qualitatively correctly describes the MIT of various three-dimensional disordered systems a result of a strong confirmation bias?
+Serious doubts about the applicability of this theory have been on the table since the identification of a scaling law for the temperature dependence of the conductivity in the hopping region of various three-dimensional disordered systems \cite{Moebius.1985,Moebius.etal.1985} roughly four decades ago.
+This empirical finding implies the existence of a finite minimum metallic conductivity, which in contrast is denied by the scaling theory of localization \cite{Abrahams.etal.1979}.
+The mentioned doubts were strongly enhanced by the surprising discovery of a metallic phase in two-dimensional disordered systems by Sergey Kravchenko and co-workers \cite{Kravchenko.etal.1994,Kravchenko.Sarachik.2004} in 1994: the existence of such a phase is ruled out by the scaling theory of localization \cite{Abrahams.etal.1979}.

 Hence, further thorough and unbiased experimental studies of the MIT in disordered solids are urgently needed.
-In this respect, it will certainly be highly valuable if Daichi Oka and co-workers repeat the $\sigma(T)$ measurement of their sample with $x = 0.96$ with increased precision -- provided this sample is sufficiently long-term stable --.
-In doing so, compared to Ref.\ \onlinecite{Oka.etal.2021}, a greater part of the data points should be taken close to the lower end of the $T$ region considered: constant quotient of subsequent $T$ values is more appropriate than constant difference.
-The precision and significance of such measurements will benefit from carefully thermalizing the setup of sample and thermometer before each resistivity measurement, instead of measuring with slowly sliding temperature.
-Including into the proposed study additional samples with slightly different composition will presumably be fruitful.
+So it will certainly be highly valuable if Daichi Oka and co-workers repeat the $\sigma(T)$ measurement of their sample with $x = 0.96$ with increased precision -- provided this sample is sufficiently long-term stable --.
+In doing so, compared to Ref.\ \onlinecite{Oka.etal.2021}, a greater part of the data should be taken close to the lower end of the $T$ region considered: constant quotient of subsequent $T$ values is appropriate.
+Precision and significance of such measurements will benefit from carefully thermalizing the setup of sample and thermometer before each resistivity measurement, instead of measuring with slowly sliding temperature.
+Including into the proposed study additional samples with slightly different compositions will presumably be fruitful.

 Various critical remarks by Manuel Richter were very helpful in improving the manuscript.

 The author declares no competing interests.

 All data obtained in this analysis are available from the author upon reasonable request.